Quantum references: Discussion (quantum case)

-Furthermore, modeling classical registers as commutative von Neumann algebras also fails to represent the intuitive meaning of a ``set of updates''.
-Updates on a classical register should in some way correspond to classical functions on some set $X$.
+Furthermore, modeling classical references as commutative von Neumann algebras also fails to represent the intuitive meaning of a ``set of updates''.
+Updates on a classical reference should in some way correspond to classical functions on some set $X$.
 In particular, different updates should not always commute.
 But in a commutative von Neumann algebra, everything commutes.

 (Note that we have only illustrated why the approach fails for classical data.
 But since classical data is a necessary special case of mixed quantum/classical data, this also implies that the approach does not work for mixed data.)